honeykatrina/coding_assignment/README.md

 # UserAccountManagement
-UserAccountManagement solution is sample dedicated to creation of user accounts.
+UserAccountManagement solution is a sample dedicated to creation of user accounts.
-Solution consists of an .Net API and Angular SPA.
+Solution consists of .Net API and Angular SPA.

 UserAccountManagement Api contains few projects: